-The fifteenth exception is that the 10% tax will not apply if your distribution is used to assist with the birth of a child or an adoption or a child.
+The fifteenth exception is that the 10% tax will not apply if your distribution is on account of the birth of a child or an adoption of a child.

 There is a \$5,000 aggregate limit.
 The actual language is, "The aggregate amount which may be treated as qualified birth or adoption distributions by any individual with respect to any birth or adoption shall not exceed \$5,000."
-We construe this limit as being a per person lifetime limit.
-Because this language is not totally clear we believe, the IRS or Congress should clarify.
+An individual may receive a qualified birth or adoption distribution of up to \$5,000 with respect to the same child or eligible adoptee.
+If a person is related to multiple births or adoptions, the person may have a qualified birth or adoption distribution with respect to each child or eligible adoptee.
+If a person is married each parent may receive a qualified birth or adoption distribution of up to \$5,000 with respect to the same child or eligible adoptee.